-After reading the other stories posted here, it is apparent that my experiences are not completely different from those I have read.
+Now that I have read the other stories posted here, it is apparent that my experiences are not completely different from those I have read.
 It was a bit surprising (well, not really) that no one else seems to have suffered from or grown up as a youth with “severe epispadias.”
-I was also surprised to see that what seemed to be a large number of gay men writing the stories, which as one mentioned in itself, there would certainly seem to be a strong case for homosexuality and these two types of birth defects.
+I was also surprised to see that what seemed to be a large number of gay men writing the stories, and, as one mentioned, there would certainly seem to be a strong case for homosexuality and these two types of birth defects.
 Any doctors looking for a new book topic?

-Growing up was more difficult than most, I believe.
-Six surgeries that transpired from being a new born to teenager.
+Growing up for me was more difficult than for most, I believe.
+Six surgeries that transpired from when I was a newborn to when I was a teenager.
 A seventh was to be in the works, but frankly my trust for doctors as a whole and my own parents made it virtually impossible for me to go under the knife again.
-And since this surgery was to be elective, well let’s just say it never happened.
+And since this surgery was to be elective, well, let’s just say it never happened.

-Not having read a story posted here from anyone that seemed to have a similar condition, I can honestly say that the emotional and psychological scars are as difficult as or possibly more difficult to deal with throughout life than the physical ones.
-Anyone who thinks differently does not know what they are talking about, nor has the experience to know any better.
+Not having read a story posted here from anyone who seemed to have a similar condition, I can honestly say that the emotional and psychological scars are as difficult as or possibly more difficult to deal with throughout life than the physical ones.
+Anyone who thinks differently does not know what they are talking about, nor do they have the experience to know any better.